 Entrepreneurial ladies, are you looking for a list of small business grants for women starting a business?
-This list of entrepreneur grants, with links to applications and guidelines sites, will help you start up your new women-owned business.
+This list of business grants, with links to applications and guidelines sites, will help you start up your new women-owned business.

 While large businesses that have fared well can rely exclusively on their own profits to reinvest.
-However, to grow, all businesses they need loans to endure rough business quarters.
+However, to grow, all businesses need loans to endure rough business quarters.
 This is particularly true for smaller businesses.

 Though it can be challenging enough for startup businesses to become profitable, small companies led by women are at a disadvantage.